Skip to content

 • Make connections between the classical world and other cultures and societies.

-• Relate Greek and Latin concepts of the classical world to mātauranga Māori, Pacific knowledges and their personal experience.
+• Relate classical concepts to mātauranga Māori, Pacific knowledges, and their personal experience.

 Assessment